+Line

-Line of business The general classification of insurance written by insurers and reinsurers, e.g. fire, allied lines, homeowners members that insure and reinsure risks as members of one or more syndicates (i.e. Lloyd's is not an insurance company); (b) the underwriting room in the Lloyd's building in which managing agents underwrite insurance and reinsurance on behalf of their syndicate members.
+Depending on the context this term may refer to (a) the society of individual and corporate underwriting members that insure and reinsure risks as members of one or more syndicates (i.e. Lloyd's is not an insurance company); (b) the underwriting room in the Lloyd's building in which managing agents underwrite insurance and reinsurance on behalf of their syndicate members.
 In this sense Lloyd's should be understood as a market place; or (c) the Corporation of Lloyd's which regulates and provides support services to the Lloyd's market.